Cloud-project1/Zaaki_flask_app/Readme.md

 ## Database

 Furthermore, i created a database, using SQLAlchemy which had to be grabbed externally as Flask does not serve this functionality, this can be found in the db.py file, and the run.py file.
+The user.py file allows users to create a username and login.
 There was also a checkpasswordsafe.py file, this authenticated users through checking the database to see if their username and password was saved on the system.